cs-ed/edtech-plan-medranomr/README.md

 Describe the software that you will use.
 Include software used for students as well as any software the instructor will use.
 This should include any software installed as well as any online services.
+This course will be offered through the district's Oxnard Online portal (Canvas Learning Management System).
+Students will use

 ### Hardware Specifications

 Describe the hardware requirements for your class.
 Provide specific requirements wherever necessary.
+Students will primarily use their district assigned chromebooks.

 ### Application